-Shining the spotlight on our lovely trainers, Ali and Janine, from The Foundation for Social Improvement, we hear what it’s like behind the scenes as they share their experiences of delivering our Beacon webinars and workshops.
+Shining the spotlight on our lovely trainers, Ali and Janine, from The Foundation for Social Improvement (FSI), we hear what it’s like behind the scenes as they share their experiences of delivering our Beacon webinars and workshops.

 Ali: From a background in marketing, I moved into the charity sector through volunteering as a mentor with the Small Charities Coalition.
 I enjoyed that experience so much that I decided to take a Masters in Charity Management, to branch out from marketing and to learn more about governance, fundraising and finance.
 I’ve since become a trustee and for the last year or so, I have been supporting small charities as a consultant and trainer through the FSI.

-Janine: I’ve been working with Chairs and trustees of small charities for the past 8 years with the FSI, which is a charity supporting small charities.
+Janine: I’ve been working with Chairs and trustees of small charities for the past 8 years with the FSI.
 Prior to that I worked for a youth charity, and a local Council for Voluntary Service, and I’m also a trustee of a charity myself.

 What have you most enjoyed about delivering the Beacon Programme?

 Ali: I have really enjoyed meeting Chairs and Vice Chairs from across the country and seeing some returning for several workshops.
 It’s great to hear how Chairs have gone back to their charities and implemented some of the changes from the action plans they've made in the workshops.

 Janine: The favourite part of my job has always been meeting the people involved in small charities - these are the people making the most incredible difference to the world we live in.
 I find their experiences and commitment utterly inspiring.
 I’ve also really enjoyed seeing Chairs come back from one workshop or webinar to another, dipping in to get the resources and support they need, when they need it.